 In addition, you will start to see if you’re traffic from Pinterest has been gradually increasing.
 Since marketing on the platform is a slow burn, you should start to see traffic climb slowly over time.
 The more content you can get on Pinterest the more traffic you can generate!

-Based on that data, you can revise your Pinterest marketing strategy for the coming New Year.
+Based on that data, and Pinterest’s new best practices, you can revise your Pinterest marketing strategy for the coming New Year.

 Where Should You Be Focusing Your Pinterest Marketing Strategy in 2020?